Web Summit Logo

 FAQ

-What is a network security assessment?
+What is the role of firewalls in network security testing?

 What are SAST and DAST?